-- We entered into an amalgamation agreement with Tamaka Gold Corporation ("Tamaka"), a privately held mineral exploration company that held a 100% interest in the Goldlund gold project in Ontario (the "Goldlund Project"), pursuant to which Tamaka would become a wholly-owned subsidiary of First Mining (the "Tamaka Amalgamation").
-June - We completed our acquisition of Cameron Gold.
+- We completed our acquisition of Cameron Gold.
 In connection with the transaction, we issued 32,260,836 First Mining shares to Chalice.
 Under the terms of the transaction, Chalice agreed not to sell more than 4,032,604 First Mining shares in any month after the expiry of the four month hold period on October 10, 2016, unless the sale is in a single block to a purchaser acceptable to First Mining.
-In addition, we issued Chalice a 1% net smelter returns ("NSR") royalty on certain claims within the Cameron Project, and we have a right to repurchase 0.5% of the NSR royalty for \$1 million. - We completed the Tamaka Amalgamation, which resulted in Tamaka becoming a whollyowned subsidiary of First Mining.
+In addition, we issued Chalice a 1% net smelter returns ("NSR") royalty on certain claims within the Cameron Project, and we have a right to repurchase 0.5% of the NSR royalty for \$1 million. - We completed the Tamaka Amalgamation, which resulted in Tamaka becoming a wholly-owned subsidiary of First Mining.
 Under the transaction, former Tamaka shareholders received an aggregate of approximately 92.5 million First Mining shares.
 In addition, under the terms of the transaction, certain Tamaka shareholders who held in the aggregate approximately 39.6% of the outstanding Tamaka shares have deposited the First Mining shares that they received under the transaction into escrow.
 5,931,658 of these escrowed First Mining shares were be released from escrow on June 17, 2017, and every six months thereafter a further 5,931,658 First Mining shares will be released from escrow, until the final escrow release on June 17, 2019. - Mr. Samir Patel was appointed as our new Corporate Counsel and Corporate Secretary, and Mr. Bill Tanaka joined the Company as Vice President, Technical Services. - We granted 10,595,000 stock options to directors, officers, employees and consultants of First Mining, with an exercise price of \$0.75 and exercisable for five years.
-Certain of these options are subject to vesting provisions in accordance with the rules and policies of the TSX-V.
+Certain of these options are subject to vesting provisions in accordance with the rules and policies...of...the...TSX-V.